m-u-big/m-u-big/README.md

-# Backend Developer in Japan 👋
+# Internal IT Engineer in Japan 👋
-### Feel free to contact me anytime! 👍
+### Feel free to reach out — I blend code with groove. 🎧⚙️
-※ Former composer / now training for full-stack / cloud engineer 🎧🛠
+※ Former music creator, now pursuing the rhythm of cloud engineering.🎸

 ---